queens-satellite-team/Space-School/README.md

 ## Content Overview
 The week numbers correspond to the weeks of the school semester.
 We meet weekly on Wednesdays 7:00 - 8:30 pm EST on Teams until further notice.

+Semester One - Fall
 - Week 1: QSET taster event
 - Week 2: Intro to Space School
 - Week 3: Coding and Arduino (lab 1)
 - Week 4: Sensors and Arduino (lab 2)
 - Week 5: Mission Analysis (lab 3)
-- Week 6: Developing Payload Software (lab 4)
+- Week 6: Starting Payload Software (lab 4)
+- Week 7: Working with Hardware (lab 4)
+- Week 8: Finishing Payload Software (lab 4)
-- Week 7: Intro to Soldering (lab 5)
+- Week 9: Intro to Soldering (lab 5)
-- Week 8: Soldering Payload Circuit (lab 6)
+- Week 10: Soldering Payload Circuit (lab 6)
-- Week 9: Budgeting (lab 7)
+- Week 11: Budgeting (lab 7)
-- Week 10: Into to CAD (lab 8)
+- Week 12: Into to CAD (lab 8)

+Semester Two - Winter
-- Week 11: Developing Payload Chassis (lab 9)
+- Week 1: Developing Payload Chassis (lab 9)
-- Week 12: Integration (lab 10)
+- Week 2: Integration (lab 10)

 ## Feedback
 PLEASE give us any feedback you have.
 You can either send any of us individual messages, fill out the [feedback form](https://forms.gle/ZNMfWeRQVinnbxpEA) or both!